 ⭐ Best Activities

-Complete Tour of Málaga – This comprehensive 3-hour tour is one of the best ways to explore the city of Málaga.
+- Tour: Complete Tour of Málaga – This comprehensive 3-hour tour is one of the best ways to explore the city of Málaga.
 You’ll visit key attractions including the Alcazaba, Gibralfaro Castle, and the Roman Theater, gaining insights into the rich history of Málaga.
 The tour also covers the city’s beautiful cathedral and the vibrant historic center.
 With a knowledgeable guide, you’ll learn about Málaga’s past from ancient times to the present day.
-This tour is perfect for first-time visitors or those wanting to see much of what Málaga has to offer in a single outing.
-It’s a great introduction to the city’s culture, architecture, and historical significance.

 4. Gibralfaro Castle